 The discussion will be moderated by WCC lifetime member (Grace) Angela Henry, whose background in education, empowerment, and activism will encourage reflection and introspection about the history of feminist movements in this critical political moment.

-We encourage you to RSVP and watch the performance on Tuesday, August 18th at 7:00 PM ahead of our Table Talk.
+We encourage you to watch the recorded performance that took place on August 18th, ahead of our Table Talk.